Catalog Generation

 MAG_ISO

-Magnitude corresponding to FluxIso
+Magnitude corresponding to FluxSegment

 FLUX_ISO

-Sum of unmasked data in source segment
+Sum of unmasked data values in segment

 electrons/s